Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Methods

 \subsection{Class and Lecture Design}

-The role of note-taking in learning introductory algebra-based undergraduate physics courses was studied in the minority-serving institutions, FSU and UNCP.
 The courses were designed based on the backward design of effective teaching, prioritizing the intended learning outcomes and course objectives over the chapters to be covered in the course, as well as the choice of instructional methods and assessment types.

-A brief discussion on the backward design of instructional method is in order.
 The backward design instructional method is based on aligning instruction, course content, pedagogy, and assessment with the learning objective, in contrast to the traditional teaching method of starting the learning process based on teacher-designed content, delivering lectures, assigning problems, and assessing students based on what was taught~\cite{WiMc2005}.
 In the backward design method, one first determines the desired learning objectives and goals that students are expected to learn by the end of the day, chapter, and the course.
 Second, assessments are determined and planned to check whether students have learned what they were expected to learn.
 Third, learning activities and tasks are prepared that will be done in the classroom and beyond to prepare students for assessments.
 Algebra-based physics is primarily designed for students majoring in life sciences rather than students majoring in physical science.
 Students pursuing careers in life sciences are often less motivated and less prepared for physics courses, which require active, goal-oriented learning rather than passive, teacher-centered methods.
 To address this, we used a backward design approach in teaching these courses.